mhahnFr/42cursus-FdF/README.md

 # Welcome to 42cursus-FdF!
 This repository contains a project of the
-[42 school](https://www.42heilbronn.de/learncoderepeat).
+[42 school].
 The task is to create a graphical application that displays three dimensional wireframes.

 ## Approach
 In order to display three dimensional wireframes, the data has to be parsed.